-Switch, Inc (NYSE: SWCH), a retail colocation provider focused on the enterprise data center segment, today announced that it has agreed to acquire Texas-based Data Foundry, another enterprise colocation provider, for $420m in an all-cash transaction.
+Switch, Inc (NYSE: SWCH), a retail colocation provider focused on the enterprise data center segment, today announced that it has agreed to acquire Texas-based Data Foundry, another enterprise colocation provider, for $420m in an all-cash transaction from the Yokubaitis Family.
 Data Foundry owns four multi-tenant data centers in Austin and Houston, Texas which currently offer 14.2 megawatts of power capacity.
 During 2020, Data Foundry generated $50m of revenue and $19m of EBITDA (38% EBITDA margin).

 In terms of valuation, Switch Inc is purchasing Data Foundry for 22.1x 2020A EBITDA and 20.9x 2021E EBITDA (both pre-synergies).
 Additionally, Data Foundry’s valuation equates to 19.0x EBITDA, once factoring in $2m of projected run-rate operating expense synergies.

 Switch intends to fund the transaction through a combination of cash and borrowings from its $500m revolving credit facility, or new debt securities.
 Finally, the acquisition will close in mid-2021.

 Data Foundry’s 14.2 megawatts of power capacity in Austin and Houston, Texas can be expanded by 6.0 megawatts within the existing confines of the campus, and a further 42.0 megawatts upon construction of new facilities on adjacent land parcels.
 Therefore, at full build-out, Switch Inc will be able to grow its Texas operations to 62.2 megawatts of power capacity.